 To help you master creating these columns, we created a tutorial to walk you through it.

 Just as you have the ability to select tables and columns to sync to your Data Warehouse, you also have the ability to drop or remove them.
 Note that dropping a table or removing columns will delete any dependent reports, metrics, filter sets and columns once you confirm the deletion.
 Be certain you want to do this - this action cannot be undone.

 Don’t worry if you click Delete by accident.
 A dependency check runs before anything is deleted, so you’ll have the chance to review everything before confirming.

 To remove columns, click the table that the column belongs to.
-Check the columns you want to remove and click the Remove from Warehouse button.
+Check the columns you want to remove and click the button.